sandyschumann/cogflexreplication/README.md

 This script is to identify scale properties of the CFI and ARIS scales.

 - analysis_Step6
-This script is to conduct all additional analyses, complementing tests for Hypothesess 1-3.
+This script is to conduct all additional analyses, complementing tests for Hypotheses 1-3.

 - analysis_Step7
 This script is to examine scale properties of the scales willingness to fight and item willingness to die.